 There’s no payout threshold.
 Once your sales/commissions are approved, ConvertKit will pay you on the 2nd of the following month.
 Commissions are sent to your PayPal account.

 They give you promotional ideas.
 You don’t typically see affiliate marketing ideas on a landing page, but ConvertKit provides five, for example, “Write a ConvertKit vs. _________ (whatever tool you are most familiar with or personally switched from) post and publish that on your blog and send it out to your email list.”

 The program has an affiliate marketing manager.
 I like to see that a merchant/advertiser has assigned someone to support publishers.
-In some programs I participate in, it’s near impossible to reach the affiliate manager or get a response promptly.
+In some programs that I participate in, it’s difficult to reach the affiliate manager or get a response promptly.
 Additionally, there’s an official ConvertKit affiliate Facebook group to ask questions, share tips, and celebrate successes.

 The program is hard to find.
 You wouldn’t know ConvertKit has an affiliate program because it doesn’t list or mention it on its homepage.
 A common practice is to call out and link to a program from a primary or secondary menu.